 That's a wrap!
-RGD screened Design Canada, a new documentary, in cities across Ontario over the last few months.
+RGD screened Design Canada, a new documentary, in seven cities across Ontario over the last few months.

 A film by Greg Durrell, Design Canada is a documentary that celebrates the golden era of Canadian design.
 Featuring design legends such as Stuart Ash, Burton Kramer and Heather Cooper, the film uncovers and tells the story behind many of the most influential logos, typefaces, brands and more in Canadian history.

 As a part of RGD's programming, the film was screened across Ontario from June to September.
 The film screened in London, Kitchener, Barrie, Ottawa, Kingston, Sudbury and Thunder Bay.
 In total, over 475 community members and RGD members from across Ontario came out to watch Design Canada!

 After the Design Canada screening in Ottawa at the National Gallery of Canada on September 6, RGD hosted a panel on Canadian design and the impact its had on national identity.
 Panelists were Lynsey Thornton (middle left), VP of UX & GM of Core Product at Shopify; Jeannette Hanna (middle right), Brand Strategist & Author of Ikonica: A Field Guide to Canada's Brandscape; and Diti Katona RGD, Chief Creative Officer & Founding Partner at Concrete Design Communications (right).
 Wendy Millard RGD (left) moderated the panel.

 The film screened at Museum London (above) in London, Ontario on September 13.